tomposbea/BencmarkingTool/README.md

 ```

 ## Files
-#### main.c
+### main.c
 - Reads matrix configuration(size, how often it should be generated) from matrix_conf.cfg
-- Thread 0: generates random matrixes every few seconds, write them in pipe
+- Thread 0: generates random matrixes every few seconds write them in fifo's(roundrobin)
-- Thread 1: calculate LCM, GCD for each matrix line
+- Thread 1: check if the new matrix is a duplicate, if not calculate LCM, GCD for each matrix line
-- Thread 2: log how many matrixes were generated, calculated on and lost
+- Thread 2: log how many matrixes were generated, calculated, lost and how many were duplicates

-- TODO: poll
+### src
 #### fifo.c
 - Writing to FIFO, number of fifos defined in defines.h
 - Reading from FIFO